nicoalba/pyth-price-solana/README.md

 # Use Pyth price feeds in an Anchor program

-Pyth is a first-party price oracle that aggregates trusted, low-latency quotes from top exchanges/market-makers and publishes onchain price feeds for a variety of asset classes, each with a price and confidence interval.

-This tutorial shows you how to consume a [Pyth price](https://www.pyth.network/price-feeds) inside a Solana program written with Anchor.
-We use the [Pyth Solana Receiver](https://crates.io/crates/pyth-solana-receiver-sdk) *price update account* flow.
-In this flow, the client posts a fresh, signed price update and, in the same transaction, calls your program, which verifies and reads that update.
-For price feed accounts, see [Other methods](#other-methods).
+Pyth is a first-party price oracle that publishes onchain price feeds with a price and confidence interval.
+This end-to-end tutorial takes you from a blank repo to a working Anchor program on devnet that reads a Pyth price *update account* using the *Pyth Solana Receiver* flow.
+The client fetches a fresh signed update from Hermes, posts it, and in the *same transaction* calls your program to verify and read it.

 - [Use Pyth price feeds in an Anchor program](#use-pyth-price-feeds-in-an-anchor-program)
   - [What you'll do](#what-youll-do)